asr4memory/asr-transcribe/README.md

 ## 2. Alternative: Docker installation (experimental)

-Note: Works only with Cuda 13.1 or higher
+Note: Works only with Cuda 13.1 or higher on your system

 ### Requirements